Addison Gallery of American Art Announces 2019–2020 Exhibition Program Exploring Social, Political, and Environmental Justice

 Superman and Wonder Woman are two of the most beloved heroes in American pop culture.
 Created in times of economic adversity and war, these characters quickly emerged as beacons of American morality, representing the ideals of “truth, justice, and the American way.”

 Men of Steel, Women of Wonder examines art world responses to Superman and Wonder Woman, ranging from their Depression-era origins to the interpretations of today’s contemporary artists.
 The exhibition includes over 70 paintings, photographs, installations, videos, and other works by a wide range of artists including Norman Rockwell, Mike Kelley, Emma Amos, Raymond Pettibon, Laurie Anderson, and many others exploring national identity, American values, social politics, and the concept of humanity.

 Men of Steel, Women of Wonder is organized by Crystal Bridges Museum of American Art, Bentonville, Arkansas.
-Generous support for the Addison's presentation of this exhibition has been provided by the Arthur and Vivian Schulte Exhibitions Fund and the Anna-Maria and Stephen Kellen Foundation.
+Generous support for the Addison's presentation has been provided by the Arthur and Vivian Schulte Exhibitions Fund and the Anna-Maria and Stephen Kellen Foundation.
 Joseph Bae ’90 and Janice Lee P’21, ’23, the Abbot Academy Fund, continuing Abbot's tradition of boldness, innovation, and caring, and the Bernard and Louise Palitz Lecture Fund have contributed critical programmatic funding.